-In fiscal 2023, the growth in container traffic is expected to witness a muted growth of 2-5% after a robust increase of 12.7% in fiscal 2022.
+In fiscal 2023, the growth in container traffic witnessed a muted growth of 3% after a robust increase of 12.7% in fiscal 2022.
 The muted growth is due to emergence of unfavourable macroeconomic factors such as economic slowdown, inflationary pressures, and high freight costs during the fiscal.
-Furthermore, reduced stress levels on global supply chains due to the absence of COVID-induced restrictions is likely to result in the easing of acute shortage in container availability and faster turnaround times in ports.
-As a result, lesser number of containers would be needed for transportation.
+Furthermore, reduced stress levels on global supply chains due to the absence of COVID-induced restrictions resulted in the easing of acute shortage in container availability and faster turnaround times in ports.
 However, in the medium term, low container traffic per capita in India and containerization's inherent benefits like cost-effectiveness would act as key levers for growth in container traffic.